soruh/I-Telex-Teilnehmerserver/README.md

 ### connectionTimeout
   The Timeout duration for client connections
 ### stdoutLog
-  The File to which the programm should write it's standard logging
+  The File to which the program should write it's standard logging

   "" will write to the stdout

 ### stderrLog
-  The File to which the programm should write it's errors
+  The File to which the program should write it's errors

   "" will write to the stderr

 ### binaryPort
-  The port on which the binaryserver should listen
+  The port on which the binary server should listen
 ### loggingVerbosity
   The level of logging verbosity: